-There are many factors beyond your control that can lead to a car accident in Nova Scotia.
-The best way to try to prevent a car accident from happening at all is making sure you drive cautiously and follow the rules of the road at all times.
-However, even if you drive with all the proper cautions, sometimes other drivers fail to observe the proper traffic rules and in spite of your best efforts, accidents can still happen.
+There are many factors beyond our control that frequently lead to a car accidents in Nova Scotia.
+While driving cautiously and following the rules of the road are the best prevention from car accidents, sometimes other drivers fail to observe the proper traffic rules.
+In spite of our best efforts, accidents still happen.

-In certain situations, drivers may be ticketed or charged with various offences if and when police attend the scene of the accident.
-These charges can range from Criminal Code offences such as impaired driving, to provincial offences under Nova Scotia’s Motor Vehicle Act such as speeding, distracted driving (such as texting while driving), failure to yield, and so on.
+In certain situations, drivers may receive a ticket or be charged with various offences at the scene of the accident.
+These charges range from Criminal Code offences such as impaired driving, to provincial offences under Nova Scotia’s Motor Vehicle Act such as speeding, distracted driving , failure to yield, and so on.

 In the circumstances of a car accident, tickets and charges can also indicate fault for the accident.
-In the context of impaired driving, Courts have generally held that in the context of impaired driving where there is an accident, there can be an inference of negligence against the impaired driver.
+In the context of impaired driving, Courts have generally held that where there is an accident, there can be an inference of negligence against the impaired driver.

 If you or a loved one has been involved in a car accident in Nova Scotia as a result of another person’s careless or reckless driving, you should contact an experienced personal injury lawyer as soon as possible to understand your rights and options.